abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter04.md

 sharing of loving-kindness.
 This is quite a classical way of doing it.
-The phraseology might not be classical, but the approach is classical in the sense of directing loving-kindness towards yourself, your parents, and your teachers—the people who are most karmically important and binding.
+The phraseology might not be classical, but the approach is classical in the sense of directing loving-kindness towards yourself, your parents, and your teachers—the people who are most *kammically* important and binding.
 Then start to spread it out to your family, friends, and then even those who are unfriendly because loving-kindness starts to be non-discriminative.
 Even those who are unfriendly—they’re suffering, and we wish for them to be happy.
 Then extend loving-kindness out to all living beings without distinction.

-*(Guided Meditation)*
+## Guided Meditation

 Again, begin by settling into the posture, relaxing any tension you are feeling in the shoulders, around the eyes, the jaw.
 Allow the breath to